Second Circuit Upholds Order Certifying Class in Goldman Sachs

-Robbins Geller attorneys Spencer A. Burkholz, Joseph D. Daley, Jonah H. Goldstein, Robert R. Henssler, Jr., Eric I. Niehaus, Brian E. Cochran, and Alexi Pfeffer-Gillett represent lead plaintiffs West Virginia Investment Management Board and Plumbers and Pipefitters National Pension Fund, along with co-counsel and another institutional investor.
+Robbins Geller attorneys Spencer A. Burkholz, Joseph D. Daley, Jonah H. Goldstein, Robert R. Henssler, Jr., Eric I. Niehaus, and Brian E. Cochran represent lead plaintiffs West Virginia Investment Management Board and Plumbers and Pipefitters National Pension Fund, along with co-counsel and another institutional investor.

 Ark.
 Teacher Ret.
 Sys. v.
 Goldman Sachs Grp., Inc., No. 18-3667, Opinion (2d Cir.
 Apr.
 7, 2020).